benhutchison/GettingWorkDoneWithExtensibleEffects/exerciseReader/README.md

 In fact, the scanner depends upon two external dependencies; not the filesystem but also *topN*, the number of largest files to report on.
 So two distinct reader "effects" are combined.

+## Using Eff to stack Reader and Task effects

+We'll need to modify the Task-based version of the program to also support these new Reader effect.
+Eff lets us stack multiple effects in a single monad type.

 ## Tasks

 ### :mag: _Study Code_  Declaring Effects